rafaeljusto/toglacier/README.md

 ## Deployment

 For developers that want to build a package, we already have 2 scripts to make your life easier.
-As Go is can do some cross-compilation, you can build the desired package from any OS or architecture.
+As Go can do some cross-compilation, you can build the desired package from any OS or architecture.

 ### Debian